aoloe/php-senape/README.md

   - [ ] store the comments as mysql
   - [ ] create permalinks for the comments
     - [x] create the placeholder in the template
+    - [ ] add an anchor for each comment
     - [ ] create a permalink
   - [ ] allow comments editing
     - in place through javascript (in the same ways as for the replies)
     - only if a specific cookie is set on the visitor computer
     - eventually through an email they get
 - [ ] filter the comments for invalid content
-  - simply use DOMDocument and the XML parser to simply discard all HTML tags?
+  - simply use DOMDocument and the XML parser to discard all HTML tags?
 - [x] add the avatars
   - [x] show the own avatar or the gravatar by email
   - [x] use the settings for the avatars